-the tables on which the priests put the bread to display before God, the pure gold lampstands and the pure gold lamps, in which the priests put oil to burn in front of the very holy place (as God had told Moses that the priests should do), the pure gold decorations that resembled flowers, and the lamps and tongs.
+the tables on which the priests put the bread to display before God, and the lamps and tongs.

+20the pure gold lampstands and the pure gold lamps, in which the priests put oil to burn in front of the very holy place (as God had told Moses that the priests should do), the gold doors of the temple, the gold inner doors leading to the very holy place, the gold doors leading to the main hall.